vaz-rodrigo/DailyProgrammerChallenges/README.md

 ## Challenges & Solutions

 See a missing challenge & missing selftext?
-Don't see a solution to a challenge?
+Want to add a solution to a challenge?
 Submit a copy of the challenge as a directory and/or your own solution!
 Go ahead and fork this repo, upload your solutions to the directory for the specified challenge and submit a pull request.

-This repository is primarily meant to serve asa downloadable, offline version of programming challenges, but can also serve as an example solution bank for these challenges.
+This repository is primarily meant to serve as a downloadable, offline version of programming challenges, but can also serve as an example solution bank for these challenges.

 -------------------------------------